 By the time of the Domesday Book in 1086, the name had changed to Bristelmestune.
 And the etymology of the city’s name includes numerous further changes, from Brichtelmeston (1198), Brighthelmeston (1493), a reference to Brighthamstead (1545), Brighthemston (1610) and Brighthelmston (1816).
 The name Brighton was first recorded in 1660, but only came into common use in the early 19th century.

-Fast forward 200 years and things get exciting: by which I mean, violent.
-One June night in 1514, in an act of wilful non-social-distancing, some French raiders, lead by the fearful Prior John, ransacked the town, looting all they could, and burning almost every building to the ground.
+Early Modern Fast forward 200 years and things get exciting – by which I mean, violent.
+One June night in 1514, in an act of wilful non-social-distancing, some French raiders, led by the fearful Prior John, ransacked the town, looting all they could, and burning almost every building to the ground.
 When reinforcements arrived, a shower of arrows was fired at the invaders, with one beauty nailing PJ right in the eye.
-However, he was a tough bastard and survived, albeit by fleeing back to France.
+However, he was as tough as any Englishman thinks he is after three pints and survived, albeit by doing what the French are famous for, fleeing back to France.

 There was a surprise consequence of the attack, besides an increased disinclination towards the French; the first map of Brighton.
 The map was used when rebuilding the city in the same layout, including the Lanes which, back then, were pathways between allotments where fishermen grew hemp for ropes and nets (and, let’s be honest, recreation): the area was even called Hempshares.

-Although the pesky French had another bash at attacking in 1545, this time warning beacons were lit and villagers from nearby sprang to the town’s defence, rendering the French attack about as effective as a Jose Mourinho Man Utd side.
-They promptly fled home to Old Trafford France.
+Although the pesky French had another bash at attacking in 1545, this time warning beacons were lit and villagers from nearby sprang to the town’s defence.
+This rendered the French attack about as effective as that of any given Jose Mourinho side, and they promptly pulled off their signature move and fled home.

-Brighton’s recovery, and subsequent flourishment as a resort town, came from an unlikely source.
+Georgian and Victorian Brighton’s recovery, and subsequent flourishment as a resort town, came from an unlikely source.
 Dr Richard Russell wrote an improbably popular book in Latin called A Dissertation Concerning the Use of Sea-Water in Diseases of the Glands.
-He suggested that a number of diseases could be cured by swimming (and also guzzling down) sea water, and set up a practice where the Royal Albion Hotel is now found.
+In this rip-roaring page turner, Russell suggested that a number of diseases could be cured by swimming in (and also guzzling down) sea water, and set up a practice where the Royal Albion Hotel is now found.

-So followed perhaps the most defining period of Brighton’s history, enjoying as it did, the patronage of George IV for the next forty years, until his death in 1830.
-When his poor old man started trying to shake hands with a tree thinking it was the King of Prussia, it was decided perhaps he shouldn’t be in charge of the most powerful country in the world (I wish someone would make a similar decision now about America), and the Prince of Wales became Prince Regent, from 1811-1820.
+So followed perhaps the most defining period of Brighton’s history, enjoying as it did, the patronage of the man who would become King George IV (and eventually Fatty-Fatty Cake-Face) for the next forty years, until his death in 1830.
+When his poor old man started trying to shake hands with a tree thinking it was the King of Prussia, it was decided perhaps he shouldn’t be in charge of the most powerful country in the world (which feels like a lesson the Americans should’ve learned before deciding a straw-haired, racist egomaniac should take the nation’s reins – although, the same could be said for our own country right now), and the Prince of Wales became Prince Regent, from 1811-1820.
 With his extra pocket-money assured, in 1815 he commissioned his friend and architect John Nash to redesign his pavilion into the Iced Gem-topped palace it is today.